 A strong thesis gives specific details and goes beyond facts to discuss a topic's significance and show the topic's theme connection.
-Keep in mind that even the "Good" statements are still a work in progress!
+Keep in mind that even the "good" statements are still a work in progress!

-Needs improvement Better Good Silent Spring Rachel Carson wrote Silent Spring in 1962 and forever changed the environmental movement in the United States.
+Needs Improvement Better Good Silent Spring Rachel Carson wrote Silent Spring in 1962 and forever changed the environmental movement in the United States.
 Be more specific.
 Saying that the book "forever changed" history is too broad.
 Needs a theme connection.
-Rachel Carson became a leader for the environmental movement in the early 1960s when she published Silent Spring.
-People were outraged about the harm being done to the environment and the book sold more than a million copies.
+Rachel Carson became a leader for the environmental movement in the 1960s when she published Silent Spring.
+People were outraged about the harm being done to the environment and the book sold over a million copies.
 Public response and sales figures are short term reactions.
 Dig deeper for long-term significance.
+Needs a theme connection.
 Rachel Carson became a leader for the environmental movement in the early 1960s when she published her controversial book, Silent Spring , in response to the use of dangerous pesticides.
-Carson's book made debates over environmental regulations more urgent and led to the creation of the Environmental Protection Agency.
+Carson's book opened new frontiers for environmental regulations, leading to the creation of the Environmental Protection Agency.
 Mahatma Gandhi Gandhi led a march to the Arabian Sea to collect salt in April 1930.
 Why do you think he would do that?
 Needs a theme connection.
 Doesn't mention significance in history.
-Don't ask questions.
-Provide your own answers based on your research.
-Satyagraha was Gandhi's belief in peaceful, nonviolent resistance.
-Martin Luther King, Jr. used this during the Civil Rights movement.
-Needs more details connecting what Gandhi did and how it came to be used by other activists.
+Avoid asking questions.
+Provide answers based on your research.
+In April 1930, Gandhi led a 240 mile march.
+This was a non-violent protest against the British and their taxes on India.
+Needs more details about the impact and reason for the march.
 Needs a theme connection.
 Mahatma Gandhi led thousands of Indians on a march to the Arabian Sea in April 1930 to protest the British Salt Tax.
-As many Indians debated the possibility of independence, the Salt March helped prove that nonviolent resistance could be a successful diplomatic strategy for future protests.
+As many Indians hoped for the possibility of independence, the Salt March helped establish nonviolent resistance as a successful path for pushing the frontier boundaries of equality.
 Delano Grape Strike In 1965, farm workers in California went on strike for better working conditions.
 Needs specifics.
 What led to the strike?
 What did they do on strike?
 Were they successful?
 What is the significance in history?
 Needs a theme connection.
-When California farm owners ignored workers' rights laws and refused to negotiate, immigrant farm workers went on strike and used a successful grape boycott against the owners.
+When California farm owners ignored laws on workers' rights and refused to negotiate, immigrant farm workers went on strike and used a successful grape boycott against the owners.
 Needs more information about workers' actions.
 Needs more details about the significance in history.
+Needs a theme connection.
 In 1965, California grape farm workers led by Filipino and Chicano labor organizations began a mass strike.
-By calling for a national boycott of California grapes, they brought millions of Americans to their side of the debate and forced farm owners to negotiate, leading to union rights and increased pay for thousands of farm workers.
+By calling for a national boycott of California grapes, they changed the frontier for labor workers and forced farm owners to negotiate.
+This led to union rights and increased pay for thousands of farm workers.
 Mayo Clinic The Mayo Clinic is one of the most prominent and well-respected hospitals of today.
 Needs more specifics.
 What people or groups were involved?
 Needs more significance.
 What makes the Mayo Clinic so important?
 Needs a theme connection.
 Founded by Mother Alfred Moes and Doctors William and Charles Mayo as St. Mary's Hospital in 1899, the Mayo Clinic's unique success has made it one of the world's most respected hospitals.
 Needs more significance.
 What makes the Mayo Clinic so important?
 Needs a theme connection.
-Since its founding by Mother Alfred Moes and Doctors William and Charles Mayo in 1899, the Mayo Clinic has led the debate over patient care.
-Using teams of specialists instead of single doctors and minimizing tests, Mayo's innovative but controversial approach has made it one of the world's premier hospitals.
+Since its founding by Mother Alfred Moes and Doctors William and Charles Mayo in 1899, the Mayo Clinic has forged the frontier of better patient care.
+By using teams of specialists and minimizing testing, Mayo's innovative but controversial approach has made it one of the world's premier hospitals.

-National History Day in Minnesota
+National History Day in Minnesota 2023